anna-filou/today/README.md

 - Duration text appears in darker color within task names

 **🔄 Daily Reset Philosophy:**
+- Automatic reset at customizable time (default 4 AM, configurable in settings)
+- Modal automatically appears when reset time is reached (checks every minute)
-- When you open the app on a new day, it shows yesterday's unfinished tasks in a modal
+- Shows yesterday's unfinished tasks in a non-dismissible modal
-- Only option is "Clear & start today" - no carrying over old tasks
+- Only option is "Clear & start today" - modal cannot be dismissed by clicking outside
-- Forces you to consciously re-add what's truly important today
+- No carrying over old tasks - forces you to consciously re-add what's truly important
-- Customizable reset time in settings (perfect for night owls)
 - Custom 24-hour time picker works across all devices and platforms
+- Perfect for night owls who want their "new day" to start at a different time

 **📱 Design:**
 - Clean black interface optimized for phones